 Edit battery charge and charger search area options as required to reflect your situation.

-% charge at start: this is the percentage to which the battery is charged at the beginning of the journey.
+% charge at start of your journey: this is the percentage to which the battery is charged at the beginning of the journey.
 The default value is 100% for the initial leg, the minimum value is 5%.
-For subsequent legs, the system defaults to 100% charge.

-% charge at end: this is the level of charge that you do not want to go below before you charge your car – your safety buffer.
+% charge at arriving at charge stop: this is the level of charge that you do not want to go below before you charge your car – your safety buffer.
 The default value is 20%.
 This value must always be 5% below the % charge at start.

 Charger search options:

 Distance from route: this is the distance that the system will search for chargers.
 The default is 1 mile, but can be set to 10 miles from route.